emad-elsaid/emad-elsaid.github.io/Bulma HTML5 Dialog.md

  })();
 ```

-I don't know about you but this solution looks too complicated. there are lots of Javascript at play here that we probably don't need it.
+I don't know about you but this solution looks too complicated. there are lot of Javascript at play here that we probably don't need it.

 I tried to have an input to filter the tools at the top of the dialog and have it focused when the dialog appears. but that required more javascript.
 I know HTML5 has `autofocus` attribute that works with `dialog`.
 When the dialog is shown it will autofocus the input by default. so apparently I should turn around and use `dialog` tag and `autofocus` attribute.